 Each tattoo is unique in design.
 So is each individual's immune system.
 The same goes for ink.
 Pigments come from different components and some are harder to break than other.
 Ask your tattoo artist the exact make-up of the ink used in your tattoo.

 This will help determine how strong the particles are and how long it will take to break them.
 For example, compounds in ink such as beryllium are hard to remove.
 Each ink type will also penetrate the skin to a different extent.

 The age of the tattoo

-There are a number of factors that affect laser tattoo removal and will determine how long the treatment takesand how efficient it is.
-The type of laser will also have an impact.
-However, before you book a laser tattoo removal, make sure you book a consultation to discuss with the technician your particular needs and what treatment suits them best.
+In conclusion, there are a number factors that affect laser tattoo removal.
+They will all determine how long the treatment takes and how efficient it is.
+The laser used will also have an impact.
+That is why before booking a session, we advise that you book a free consultation first.

 Thus, you will be able to discuss your needs with the technician.
 Taking into account your skin tone, age of your tattoo, placement and color of ink, the technician will be able to recommend a course of treatment suiting you best.